mustafamilyas/TIL/typescript/extending-multiple-interface-or-type-with-similar-attribute.md

 const c1: C = {
   a: "a",
   b: "b",
+  e: "e",
+  f: ["f"],
 };
+// but works just fine when setting the variable, but 'a' will be the first type from extending which is 'string'

 const c2: C = {
   a: 1,
   b: 2,
+  e: "e",
+  f: ["f"],
 };
-// but works just fine when setting the variable, just make sure to use either shape A or B, can't be a mixture of both of them.

 const c: C = {
   a: "a",
   b: 2,
+  e: "e",
+  f: ["f"],
 };
 // above code will error

+// --------------------
+interface C extends A, B {
+  a: boolean;
+}
+// When you hover C, it still showing an error, but now, the resolved type of "a" is a boolean
+// --------------------
+interface A {
+  a: unknown; // or any
+}

+interface B {
+  a: unknown; // or any
+}

+interface C extends A, B {
+  a: boolean;
+}
+//This will not throw an error
+//But this is not a proper fix IMO
 ```

 Type behavior below